Third Party Exclusion

 a.
 Contact with the club

 The family member or friend contacts the club to request that a patron be banned because of their gambling.
-The club will then ask the patron to attend the club in person for an interview or arrange for them to speak to a BetSafe counsellor.
+The club will document details of the person's allegations and/or arrange for them to speak to a BetSafe counsellor.

 b.
 The meeting